xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 inference and that by which we are led to believe that we remember the occurrences of yesterday from our feeling as if we did so.

+- **Xie:** It would be interesting if the above analogy is not only on the aspect of the degree of belief, but also on the aspect of the structure of the belief.

 # II

 Besides the way just pointed out of inverting a deductive syllogism to